 Queen Elizabeth II dies: Buckingham Palace and King Charles III statements in full

+Queen Elizabeth II dies: King Charles III and Buckingham Palace tributes in full

 Queen Elizabeth II, the longest reigning UK monarch, has died at the age of 96.

-Her Majesty was taken ill on Thursday (September 8) and died “peacefully” at Balmoral this afternoon, Buckingham Palace has confirmed.
+Her Majesty was taken ill on Thursday (September 8) and died “peacefully” at Balmoral that day, Buckingham Palace confirmed.

 She had reigned for 70 years, having ascended the throne on June 2, 1953 aged just 27.